giacomocusinato/typedsa/README.md

 ## Contrubuting

-Althow this project has been created mostly for studying purposes, I'd love some contrubution.
+Althow this project has been created mostly for studying purposes, I'd love some contrubutions.
 Just try to be consistent with the project structure, testing, and tsdocs conventions.

 ### Testing